Red-Treasure/Preppy/README.md

     -   Select the `composeApp` run configuration from the dropdown at the top of Android Studio.
     -   Choose your connected Android device or an emulator.
     -   Click the "Run" button (▶️).

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
-(More detailed contribution guidelines will be added soon).

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.